P. Marlin August 2018

-Once permission was received from the Seminole Indians, Horatio Dexter and Edward Wanton proceeded to the area to clear land and build buildings.
+Once permission was received from the Seminole Indians, Horatio Dexter and Edward Wanton proceeded to the area to clear land and erect buildings.
 Using sixteen horses and slaves to transport supplies, they had built two houses by March 1821.
 Orange Lake Creek was cleared, allowing Alachua to connect to the St. Johns River and a year later, "slave quarters, Wanton's house, a kitchen, a corn house, an Indian trading store, a "lodging house," and a "large log-house" enabled his family to join him."
-3 Wanton's "large" house held court in 1825 and preaching was held in the same building by Reverend John L. Jerry.
+3 In 1825, Wanton's "large" building served as the venue for judicial proceedings, and the Reverend John L. Jerry conducted religious services there.
 The entire settlement consisted of fifteen or so people.
-The first post office in Alachua County, called "Wanton's," was located here.
-The name was changed to Micanopy March 3, 1834.
 16

 An 1880's map of Alachua County shows the Arrendondo Grant area including Moses E. Levy.
 A larger version is available at the Library of Congress

-By 1822 settlers from New York, New Jersey and Europe, all part of the Florida Association of New York, headed by Moses Elias Levy, departed New York harbor for Florida to begin colonization.
+By 1822, settlers from New York, New Jersey, and Europe, all part of the Florida Association of New York, headed by Moses Elias Levy, departed New York harbor for Florida to begin colonization.
 After landing near present day Palatka on the St. John's River, the group forged a 45-mile road, with eight bridges to "Wanton's."
 When the new settlers arrived at Wanton's, they found that thirteen houses had been built.
 By October 1824, the Arredondo Grant contained 200 residents and twenty farms.
-Wanton's would eventually be re-named Micanopy after the Seminole Chief.
+On March 3, 1832, Wanton's was renamed Micanopy in honor of the Seminole Chief.
 4

-By 1835 relations with the Indians in the Alachua settlements started to deteriorate.
+By 1835 relations with the Indians in the Alachua settlements began to deteriorate.
 Indians claimed that the "whites encroached on their lands, and that the lands assigned to them was not fertile and would not produce sufficient food, and they were actually suffering from want of food."2 Violence erupted between settlers and Indians in the area, including Paynes Prairie.
 Indians were killed, homesteads were burned, and settler families, in fear of their lives, sought safety in fortifications that had sprang up in the area.
 Horatio Dexter, Edward Wanton and others wrote letters regarding the distressed situation of the Seminoles.
-These situations led to the start of the Second Seminole War which would last for seven years.
+The arising tension led to the start of the Second Seminole War which lasted for seven years.

 Ft.
 Micanopy (originally Ft.
 Defiance).
 University of Florida Digital Collections